 Personality refers to one’s unique way of thinking, feeling and behaving, which is formed through personal experiences, surroundings, life situations and inherited characteristics.

-One’s personality usually stays the same over time, but for some people who have a personality disorder, it may be different.
+One’s personality usually stays the same over time, but it may be different for some people with a personality disorder.
 Check out these ten (10) interesting types of personality disorders.

 1. Schizotypal personality disorder (SPD)

 Generally, people have their own awkward and unique behaviors.
 However, if you find it hard to think or behave in a way that can relate to others, you can be diagnosed with schizotypal personality disorder.

 SPD refers to a pattern of behavior that makes it extremely uncomfortable to have close relationships.
 Also, the disorder can cause distorted thinking and eccentric behavior .

 Being diagnosed with schizotypal personality disorder can have odd beliefs or peculiar behavior or speech.
 The disorder may also come with excessive social anxiety.